Sanford B. Dole: Governor and federal judge

 On July 4, 1898, the U.S. Congress passed a joint resolution to annex the Republic of Hawaii.
 Known as the Newlands Resolution after its sponsor, U.S. Representative Francis Newlands (D-Nevada), it came into effect on August 12, 1898.
-A formal ceremony marking the transfer of Hawaiian state sovereignty to the United States was held that day on the steps of ʻIolani Palace where the Hawaiian flag was lowered and the American flag raised in its place.
+A formal ceremony marking the transfer of Hawaiian state sovereignty to the United States was held that day on the steps of ʻIolani Palace, where the Hawaiian flag was lowered and the American flag raised in its place.

 Under the terms of the Resolution, Dole retained the powers he previously exercised as President of Hawaii while Congress developed a new Hawaiian territorial frame of government.
 Later, when one was established through the Hawaiian Organic Act, President William McKinley appointed Dole as the first governor of the Territory of Hawaii.
-Dole assumed the office on June 14, 1900, but resigned November 23, 1903, to accept an appointment by President Theodore Roosevelt as judge for the U.S. District Court of Hawaii after the death of Morris M. Estee.
+Dole assumed the office on June 14, 1900, serving for three years until his resignation on November 23, 1903, to accept an appointment by President Theodore Roosevelt as judge for the U.S. District Court of Hawaii after the death of Morris M. Estee.
 He served in that post until his retirement on December 16, 1915, and was replaced by Horace Worth Vaughan.

 Dole also served on commissions for Honolulu parks and the public archives.
 He died after a series of strokes on June 9, 1926.
 His ashes were interred in the cemetery of Kawaiahaʻo Church.